symphonycms/symphonycms/README.markdown

 	git submodule init
 	git submodule update

-3. If updating from a version less than `2.0.5`, enable [Debug DevKit](http://github.com/symphony/debugdevkit/tree/master) and [Profile DevKit](http://github.com/symphony/profiledevkit/tree/master) extensions.
+3. If updating from a version older than `2.0.5`, enable [Debug DevKit](http://github.com/symphony/debugdevkit/tree/master) and [Profile DevKit](http://github.com/symphony/profiledevkit/tree/master) extensions.

 4. Follow normal updating procedure below from step 2.

 ### Via the old fashioned way

-Follow the instructions below if you are updating from Symphony version 2.0 (non Git)
+Follow the instructions below if you are updating from Symphony version 2.0 (not from Git)

 **Note:** As of 2.0.6, there is no longer a need to backup `/symphony/.htaccess`.

 1. Upload `/symphony`, `index.php` & `update.php`, replacing what is already on your server.

-2. If you are updating from a version < 2.0.5, download and install the Debug DevKit and Profile DevKit:
+2. If you are updating from a version older than 2.0.5, download and install the Debug DevKit and Profile DevKit:

 	- [Debug DevKit](http://github.com/symphony/debugdevkit/tree/master)
 	- [Profile DevKit](http://github.com/symphony/profiledevkit/tree/master)